juvenius/du_ez_scanner/README.md

 - Easily add and delete points without restarting script
 - **Slider Panel** for a faster data entry (experimental)
 - Script easy pause and exit shortcuts
+- Set parameters to have a more streamline workflow
 - Auto pause mode **Paused Panel** after finding node location, to reduce GPU/CPU usage.

 ### Requisites